Organic-vineyard-in-Chianti-Tuscany

 Natural wine producers often avoid adding sulfites altogether or use extremely small quantities only during bottling.

-Low-sulfite wines can express fresher fruit aromas, but they can also be more sensitive to temperature changes and oxidation.
+Low sulfite wines can express fresher fruit aromas, but they can also be more sensitive to temperature changes and oxidation.
 Proper storage and careful handling therefore become particularly important.

 Visiting Organic Wineries in Tuscany